El Barco (song)

-"El Barco" is a song by Colombian singer-songwriter Karol G. It was written by Karol G, Jorge Muñiz and Ovy on the Drums, and produced by the latter and Giraldo.
+"El Barco" is a song by Colombian singer-songwriter Karol G. It was written by Karol G, Jorge Muñiz, Anthony López (compositor) and Ovy on the Drums, and produced by the latter and Giraldo.
 The single was released on May 11, 2021, through Universal Music Latino, as the sixth single from her third studio album KG0516.

 Background

 "El Barco" was first released as a promotional single on March 24, 2021, with no official announcement, one day prior to the release of KG0516.

 The song was released as a single on May 11, 2021, with the release of its music video, consisting of its performance at The Tonight Show Starring Jimmy Fallon.

 Commercial performance

 On the US Billboard Hot Latin Songs chart dated for April 10, 2021, the song debuted and peaked at #19, lasting 20 weeks on the chart.